Temporary vs. permanent change of address

 - Media Mail

-Alternatives to temporary address changes
+Alternatives to a temporary change of address

 - Mail hold: If you don’t need your mail while you’re gone, you can request a hold until you return.
 However, mail can only be held for up to 30 days, so anything longer than this should be temporarily forwarded.

-- Third-party companies: There are some third-party companies that charge customers (often a fee of $40.00 or more) to submit a COA on their behalf, but they’re no longer accepted by the Postal Service due to enhanced security measures in place.
+- Third-party companies: There are some third-party companies that charge customers (often a fee of $40 or more) to submit a COA on their behalf, but they’re no longer accepted by the Postal Service due to enhanced security measures in place.
 This means you should only request a COA through the USPS official website.

 FAQ